gathakursherweb/Sample-JobConsumers/README.md

 Supports local debugging from VS/Rider.
 Ctrl + F5 and navigate to:
 `http://localhost:5002/swagger`
 `https://localhost:5003/swagger`

 You need to create 4-5 recurring jobs making requests to MaintenanceTask controller as in below screenshot with schdule of 2, 5,10, 30, 50 minutes which I did.

 <img width="721" height="267" alt="image" src="https://github.com/user-attachments/assets/21d4ebe2-f532-401d-aa2b-48b07dc2e14b" />

-For some time jobs runs fine and then it start giving errors, I got 2 different errors:
+For some time jobs runs fine and then it start giving errors, I got below error and job never reschduled again and went to error state forever.
+I even tried to :

 1) MassTransit.UnhandledEventException
 •